Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 main.py:22: note: This violates the Liskov substitution principle
 ```

-?
+and thought to yourself "hmmm, that makes absolutely no sense to me whatsoever"?

-Today, we'll learn about a situation in which this can arise, why contravariance is the underlying issue, and how to deal with it.
+Today, we'll learn about a situation in which this can arise, why something called "contravariance" is the underlying issue, and how to deal with it.

 ## Contra-what?
 What's contravariance?